 When the three atoms approach each other, two form a molecule, and all receive a kick from the energy released in the process.
 A microscope camera allows the process to be magnified and viewed.

 “Two atoms alone can’t form a molecule, it takes at least three to do chemistry.
-Our work is the first time this basic process has been studied in isolation, and it turns out that it gave several surprising results that were not expected from previous measurement in large clouds of atoms,” says Postdoctoral Researcher Marvin Weyland, who spearheaded the experiment.
+Our work is the first time this basic process has been studied in isolation, and it turns out that it gave several surprising results that were not expected from previous measurements in large clouds of atoms,” says Postdoctoral Researcher Marvin Weyland, who spearheaded the experiment.

 For example, the researchers were able to see the exact outcome of individual processes, and observed a new process where two of the atoms leave the experiment together.
 Until now, this level of detail has been impossible to observe in experiments with many atoms.